mahoney1/docs/animaltracking-tutorial.md

 ## Steps

 ### Step 1.
-Perform an NPM install in the Typescript Client directory

-We need to install dependencies for our client applications - to do this:

-1. Change directory to the client:

-`cd $HOME/dash/animaltracking/client`

-2. Do an NPM install of dependencies and run a tsc build:

-`npm install`

-`npm run build`

-### Step 2.
 Install packages for React Dashboard using Yarn

 1. Change directory to the cloned `tabler-react` directory and perform an install using the yarn package manager: